encode/django-rest-framework/docs/api-guide/authentication.md

 For details on configuration and usage see the Django REST framework OAuth documentation for [authentication][django-rest-framework-oauth-authentication] and [permissions][django-rest-framework-oauth-permissions].

-## Digest Authentication

-HTTP digest authentication is a widely implemented scheme that was intended to replace HTTP basic authentication, and which provides a simple encrypted authentication mechanism.
-[Juan Riaza][juanriaza] maintains the [djangorestframework-digestauth][djangorestframework-digestauth] package which provides HTTP digest authentication support for REST framework.

 ## JSON Web Token Authentication

 JSON Web Token is a fairly new standard which can be used for token-based authentication.
 Unlike the built-in TokenAuthentication scheme, JWT Authentication doesn't need to use a database to validate a token.
 A package for JWT authentication is [djangorestframework-simplejwt][djangorestframework-simplejwt] which provides some features as well as a pluggable token blacklist app.